ChrisFeline/ToNSaveManager/README.md

 - Previously detected save codes will be saved to a local database, so if VRChat deletes logs overtime, you'll have a history of Save Codes locally, and safe.
 - You can add notes to **Save Codes** by using right-click on the entry in the left panel.
 - You can favorite or bookmark save codes into your own collections (Use right click).
+- You can hear a notification whenever a save code have been detected while playing.
+(Enable it in settings)
+- You can see the list of players that were playing with you at the time of saving.
+(Enable it in settings)
 ### Limitations
 - This is a Windows only tool. (*Sorry Linux users*)
 - VRChat will delete old logs over the span of a few days (Like 4 or 5 days) so if the tool wasn't run before the logs got deleted, those saves are gone.